Tataskweyak Cree Nation

 Project tracker

-Tataskweyak Cree Nation on the shore of Split Lake, northeast of Thompson, Manitoba, is a remote community of 2,353 people.
+Tataskweyak Cree Nation is a remote community of 2,353 people on the shore of Split Lake, northeast of Thompson, Manitoba.

-It has 1 long-term drinking-water advisory affecting 361 homes and 5 community buildings:
+There is 1 long-term drinking water advisory affecting 371 homes and 5 community buildings:

-Upgrades to the existing water treatment plant, as well as a source water assessment and water quality study have been completed.
+Upgrades to the existing water treatment plant, as well as a source water assessment and water quality study were completed in 2019.
+Infrastructure is in place that can produce clean drinking water.

-Design has begun for a long term solution involving sourcing the community's water from Assean Lake, which would include construction of a new water treatment plant at Assean Lake, conversion of the existing water treatment plant to a booster station, and the piping needed to bring the water to the community.
+Construction for a long-term solution that will source the community's water from Assean Lake was completed in December 2025.
+This long-term solution included construction of a new water treatment plant at Assean Lake, conversion of the existing water treatment plant to a booster station, and the installation of the necessary piping needed to deliver water to the community.
+Performance testing is underway to confirm that the plant is operating as designed.

-The Cree Nation, with support from Indigenous Services Canada, recently completed work to improve its wastewater treatment system.
+The community also recently completed work to improve its wastewater treatment system, with support from Indigenous Services Canada.

 Did you find what you were looking for?